-The Council is required by legislation to provide a collection service for Scottish Water, involving the collection of £3.25m (£3.18m 2019/20) of Scottish Water charges.
+The Council is required by legislation to provide a collection service for Scottish Water, involving the collection of £3.25m (£3.22m 2019/20) of Scottish Water charges.
 The legislation stipulates a minimum amount that Scottish Water must pay in commission for this service.
 The Council received £70k (£70k 2019/20) for providing this service.

-The Council received and disbursed £11.7m of COVID-19 related grants on behalf of the Scottish Government during 2020/21.
+The Council disbursed COVID-19-related grants on behalf of the Scottish Government during 2020/21 to the value of £11.7m.
 No COVID-19-related grants paid out during 2019/20.

-Note 31: Related Parties
+Note 32: Related Parties